diestrin/diestrin.github.io/_posts/2013-06-13-angularjs-dependency-injection.md

 MyFormCtrl.$inject = ['$scope', '$location'];
 {% endhighlight %}

-Note, that I'm changing the name of the parameters to scope and locations, insted of $scope and $location, because right now, it doesn't matters what is the name of the parameters, those are already annotated in the $inject property.
+Note, that I'm changing the name of the parameters to scope and locations, instead of $scope and $location, because right now, it doesn't matter what is the name of the parameters, those are already annotated in the $inject property.

 ### [&para;](#array_syntax)Array Syntax